Eagles' Jalen Hurts ranked NFL's second-worst starting QB

 - Oops!Something went wrong.Please try again later.

-Former player says Hurts is NFL's second-worst QB originally appeared on NBC Sports Philadelphia
+Former player says Hurts is NFL's second-worst QB originally appeared on NBC Sports Washington

-Eagles fans seem ready to let Hurts try and prove he deserves the job - but in some football circles, the confidence in Hurts seems to be pretty low.
+Eagles fans seem ready to let Hurts try to prove he deserves the job - but in some football circles, the confidence in Hurts seems to be pretty low.

 In a new ranking Tuesday over at Pro Football Focus, former Buccaneers and Raiders starter Bruce Gradkowski took PFF's data and compiled a top-to-bottom list of all 32 projected starting quarterbacks/starting quarterback situations heading into Week 1.